Neighbours: History

+Cancellation and revival

 In February 2022, it was announced that Channel 5 would be dropping the serial from its schedule later that year, and that production would cease if an alternative British broadcaster was not secured.
 In response to the threat to the series' future, a fan-run petition on Change.org asking Channel 5 to reconsider its decision was launched, which was signed by over 50,000 people, including cast member Lucinda Cowden.
-The petition reached 50,000 signatures after one week.
-This also sparked #saveneighbours to trend on social media.
-Former star Jason Donovan and Home and Away actor Shane Withington also expressed their support for the soap on Twitter.
-Neighbours actor Jackie Woodburne said in an interview with The Project that the cast were "in shock" upon hearing the news, while Alan Fletcher said the soap needs "a hero" to save it and Cowden explained that "the idea of no longer playing Mel is devastating."
-Numerous current and former cast members, such as Annie Jones, Natalie Bassingthwaighte and Geoff Paine, expressed their sadness online, specifically Rob Mills, who called on the Morrison Government to step in and help.
-After the decision to cut the show's funding by British broadcaster Channel 5, an online campaign was launched trying to get Barry Crocker's version of the Neighbours theme song to number one in the UK charts.
-This success had the tune at number one on the iTunes chart for almost 24 hours.
-An article in the Sydney Morning Herald noted that following the merger of Viacom and CBS, Channel 5 in the UK and Channel 10 in Australia became owned by the same corporate umbrella.
-Despite the soap being the 4th most popular in the UK (behind the country's traditional top 3 soaps), the funding arrangements meant that one part of ViacomCBS was cross-subsidising another.
+This also sparked "#saveneighbours" to trend on social media.
+Numerous current and former cast members, such as Annie Jones, Natalie Bassingthwaighte and Geoff Paine expressed their sadness online, while Rob Mills called on the Morrison government to step in and help.
+An online campaign was launched to get Barry Crocker's version of the Neighbours theme song to number one in the UK charts.
+The song reached number one on the iTunes chart for almost 24 hours.
+An article in The Sydney Morning Herald noted that following the merger of Viacom and CBS, Channel 5 in the UK and Channel 10 in Australia were owned by the same corporate umbrella.
+However the funding arrangements meant that one part of ViacomCBS was cross-subsidising another.